 You should also check the numbers of COVID-19 cases in your area as this may influence what activities you do and what precautions you take.
 Find out how many coronavirus cases are in your area on Gov.UK website.

 We hope this helps you to make decisions about what precautions you may choose to take and what situations you feel comfortable with as COVID-19 restrictions continue to change across the UK.

 Looking after yourself

-It's important to try to keep active, eat healthy and take care of your wellbeing.
+It's important to try to take care of your wellbeing and to look after yourself.
 We’ve published these articles which include advice to help support you.